vaibhavrouduri/Artifical-Intelligence/README.md

 # Artifical-Intelligence
-Expermineting with different AI Algorithms for now
+Experimenting with different AI Algorithms for now.
+Feel free to use the code for your own projects or interests.